utkucanyilmaz/f1-racing-extension/README.md

 # F1 Racing Extension

-The F1 Racing Extension is a Chrome extension that displays the schedule for the upcoming races, the 2023 race calendar, and the current standings.
+F1 Racing extension displays the race weekend structure on user's time zone for upcoming F1 events, the season schedule, team and driver standings, and the latest race information.

 ## Screenshot